IBen655/Open_weather_project/README.md

-# 🌦️ OpenWeather Current Data Pull-Up
+# 🌦️ Automated Weather Report System

 **Date:** 10st December 2025
 **Author:** Benjamin Ishimwe

 ## 📝 Description
 This project fetches data from external APIs and stores it in a database for persistent storage and easy retrieval.
-It automates the process of collecting data from various API endpoints and organizing it in a structured database format.
+It automates the process of collecting data from various API endpoints and organizing it in a structured database format and update a Power BI report.

 ## 🎯 PROJECT OBJECTIVES
 - **Set up API Access:** Register on the OpenWeather platform and generate an API key for accessing weather data.